The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Cuyoc camp has a nearby river for water, plus a little block of flushing toilets.
 Make sure you make the epic side-trip up to Paso San Antonio!

-Instead of camping at Cutatambo (a further 30min away), I’d recommend setting up shop on the nearby shores of Laguna Jahuacocha, as this spot sets you up better for exploring Quebrada Sarapococha the following day.
+Instead of camping at the official site in Cutatambo (a further 30min away), I’d recommend setting up shop on the nearby shores of Laguna Jahuacocha, as this spot sets you up better for exploring Quebrada Sarapococha the following day.
 Position yourself behind the moraine to avoid icy wind off the glacier at night.

 Huayllapa